 This year the candidates were required to conceive an original and innovative item of contemporary design answering to the question “Which object would you imagine to find in / bring to / take from a harbour for cultures?”.
-In fact, the contest was held in the framework of the ongoing project HARBOUR FOR CULTURES which draws inspiration from the real case history of how to convert and reuse the area of Porto Vecchio (old port) of Trieste.
+In fact, the contest was held in the framework of the ongoing project HARBOUR FOR CULTURES which draws inspiration from the real case history of how to convert and reuse the area of the Porto Vecchio (old port) of Trieste.

-The CEI Prize (3.000 EUR) was assigned to the Serbian Designer Milan Ranković who submitted the project "S-case", a portable solar suitcase that uses solar panels to produce electric energy and that can also be used for cooking.
+The CEI Prize (3.000 EUR) was assigned to the Serbian Designer Milan Ranković who submitted the project "S-case", a portable solar suitcase that uses solar panels to produce electric energy and which can also be used for cooking.

 Julia Landsiedl from Austria received the GILLO DORFLES Award with the project "Buoy" while Meriç Arslanoğlu from Turkey received the TRIESTE Award and the BEBA Award with the project CON-TAG# which transforms the Porto Vecchio in a virtual and floating square shaped like a balloon.